mattvenn/energy-wristband/README.md

 I'm looking for:

+* A group of people interested in supporting and helping to test the idea.
 * Sponsorship in terms of kit (like radios, batteries, energy measurement base stations),
 * Money/Hours for electronics/software development time,
 * Money/Hours for 3D design/casting,